se-edu/learningresources/contents/testing/integration-testing.md

 :fas-info-circle: More details about the ways to structure incremental testing can be found on [this article](https://www.softwaretestinggenius.com/various-approaches-in-integration-testing/)

-### 3. Executing test scripts and reporting defects
+### 3. Execute the test scripts and report defects if any

 Depending on the approach you have chosen for your integration plan and the test cases, the way you execute your code for testing will differ.

-- Big bang approach usually involves all the modules to be developed before you can start with the integration testing.
+- Big bang approach usually requires all the modules to be developed before you can start with the integration testing.

 - Incremental approach is usually conducted simultaneously with the module's development.
 Stubs and drivers are used to mimic the modules for writing tests since not all modules are developed at the point of integration testing.
 [NUS Software Engineer module site](https://nus-cs2103-ay1819s1.github.io/cs2103-website/se-book-adapted/chapters/testing.html#stubs) provides concrete codes for using stubs.

-Either way, you should always ensure that all high prioritized bugs are fixed before moving on.
+:fas-exclamation-circle: Either way, such test scripts can help you in singling out specific integration errors to be resolved before it gets more serious.
+Hence, you should ensure that all high prioritized bugs are fixed before moving on.

 :fas-info-circle: [This article](https://www.guru99.com/test-environment-software-testing.html) shows more details on how to set up a test environment for better integration testing.

-### 4. Tracking defects and re-testing application
+### 4. Track defects and re-test application

 In the event of failing your integration test case, it is important to learn how to track down the [<tooltip content="Incorrect behavior observed from the system">defects</tooltip>](https://qacomplete.com/resources/articles/what-is-a-software-defect/) occured.
 Thereafter, you should make changes to your application to fix them and re-test your application with integration testing to ensure that the defects are no longer there.